Sraint2004/The-White-Battlefield/README.md

 ## How does it work

 In this project, we use gesture changes as input.
-Each time a pinch gesture is recognized, it triggers the generation of a snowball.
-When a "five" gesture is recognized, it launches the snowball.
+Each time a "pinch" gesture :pinched_fingers:  is recognized, it triggers the generation of a snowball.
+When a "five" gesture :raised_hand_with_fingers_splayed:  is recognized, it launches the snowball.
 Snowballs are destroyed upon collision with mesh information (obtained using AR Foundation's meshing feature) and generated snowmen (also based on AR Foundation's plane detection feature).
 Upon hitting a snowman, points are scored and a particle system is triggered.
 Additionally, there is a fog object and a snow particle object used to add a snowing effect and atmosphere to our scene.

 Our Unity scene consists of four parts: "Environmental Settings", "UI", "Generate and Destroy", and "Trigger and Score".